jasonish/suricata-ips-testing/README.md

 Suricata IPS modes, with a particular attention on the developer.
 Automated testing strategies are currently not in scope.

+The methods are documented below:

+- Host Based IPS with NFQ: Applies the IPS to your workstation, but that can make it hard for isolated testing.
+- Distrobox: Convenient; allows for isolating testing; lacks visibility of traffic with tcpdump on both sides of the traffic.
+- MultiContainer: Uses 2 containers, one as the IPS and one as the protected node.
+Gives you visibility on the network interfaces on both sides of Suricata.
+See [MultiContainer](./MultiContainer).

 ## Host Based IPS with NFQ

 This is the simplest way to test Suricata IPS mode but it does have an